 Same material, same protection.
 Now Biodegradable.

 The Canadian Shield’s BioMask™ is a biodegradable* procedural face mask that can break down in the landfill.
-The BioMask™ has also be certified to meet ASTM F2100-20 requirements for medical-grade masks.
+The BioMask™ has also been certified to meet ASTM F2100-20 requirements for medical-grade masks.

 The BioMask™ aims to combat plastic medical waste by offering a product that can degrade in a landfill, thereby helping to reduce the massive environmental footprint left behind by medical PPE waste.

 * Biodegradation rates of the BioMask™ nonwoven material measured according to the ASTM D5511-18 standard.
 The BioMask™, excluding the earloops and nosebridge, has been tested to biodegrade 6.5% in 45 days.
 The biodegradation rates may change based on the landfill conditions present.